ionos-enterprise/ionos-enterprise-sdk-java/README.md

 ### How to: Create a Server

-The following example demonstrates how you would create a server and assign it an OS, cores, and memory.
-We urge you to check the [documentation](https://devops.profitbricks.com/api/rest/) to see the complete list attributes available.
+This example creates a server and assigns it an OS, cores, and memory.
+We urge you to refer to the [documentation](https://devops.profitbricks.com/api/rest/) to see the complete list attributes available.

     Server server = new Server();
     server.getProperties().setName("SDK Test Server");